 My interest in holding public office began at an early age.
 When I was five, my father, Steve Roberts, ran a successful campaign to become President of the Knoxville City School Board.
 He and my mother, Debbie, were both public school teachers which gave him a first-hand perspective on the administration of the Knoxville school system.
 Through his campaign and tenure as president, he showed me that a “regular person” could actually make positive changes to his community.

-Becoming a mother dramatically increased my interest in public service; I had two incredibly important reasons to strive for a stronger and safer community.
+Becoming a mother dramatically increased my interest in public service – I had two incredibly important reasons to strive for a stronger and safer community.
 Therefore, I founded the Fountaincrest Neighborhood Association to address some common issues and in the process get to know my neighbors.
 I wanted to create a safe, welcoming environment for all of us to feel comfortable enough to ask for a cup of sugar if needed.
-I wanted our neighborhood to feel comfortable as it was for me growing up on Emoriland Blvd.
+I wanted our neighborhood to feel as comfortable as it was for me growing up on Emoriland Blvd.

 Current Employment